 , is about Northampton, Massachusetts in the time of Jonathan Edwards, the eighteenth century preacher and theologian best known for his sermon, "Sinners in the Hands of An Angry God."
 Leah and Saul, enslaved in the Edwards household, are central to the story.
 Susan lives across Bridge Street from the Northampton cemetery where Jonathan Edwards and many of his family have memorials and graves.
 Time spent in that beautiful, place inspired the book.

-Fall 2013 from Small Beer Press
+From Small Beer Press

 "Like Jonathan Edwards, Stinson reads the natural world as well as Scripture, searching for meaning.
 But instead of the portents of an angry god, what she finds there is something numinous, complicated, and radiantly human."